-After 20 years in our house we decided recently it was time to declutter.
+After more than 20 years in the same house I decided recently it was time to declutter.
 Clean out.
 Pare down.
-We started yesterday in my home office and quickly realized that "cleaning out" was far too polite an expression.
+We started yesterday in my home office and quickly realized that “cleaning out” was far too polite an expression.

 Found the original copy of my college thesis

 I was down in the basement rooting through an old file cabinet.
 I found the original copy of my undergraduate thesis for Harvard.
 It’s not in digital form so I decided to save the bound copy.
 I’ve always been rather proud of it: A Comparison of the Poetry of Stéphane Mallarme and the Paintings of Pablo Picasso.
 I kid you not.

 Moving on… I found that I took motherhood *very* seriously.
 I have three children and for years I maintained a file for each of them for every single year of their lives, well into college.
 During the early years, of course, the files contain those awkward drawings and misspelled stories you can’t part with.
 Their report cards.
 The slip from the pediatrician with their height and weight.
 And so on.

 But I’m severing the umbilical cord(s).
 I’m shipping boxes of files to each child.
 Let them have fun on a rainy afternoon sifting through their childhood.
 I’m movin’ on…